Lakescape/gk-cli/lakescaping-dashboard-next-steps.md

 - **Repo link or zip**: Current project folder tree and build tooling (static HTML, React, Next.js, etc.).
 - **Design tokens**: Tailwind config (if any), color palette, font choices, spacing scale, and icon set.
 - **Brand assets**: Logo files (SVG/PNG), favicons, and any background textures to embed.
-- **Data samples**: JSON or API responses for metrics, timeline, tables, and cards (include Riyal values with units).
+- **Data samples**: JSON or API responses for metrics, timeline, tables, and cards (include USD values with units).
 - **Runtime requirements**: Auth expectations, environment variables, and base URLs for APIs (mock endpoints if needed).
 - **Offline expectations**: What must persist locally (IndexedDB/localforage) vs. what can fetch on load; sync cadence if applicable.